 Note that 'missing children' is different to 'children that are absent from education'.
+Early intervention into an absent child could prevent the child eventually 'missing from education'

 If a child is absent on regular occasions the DSL will investigate, involve parents/carers and carry out unannounced home visits if appropriate and seek advice from external agencies.